How to Apply To Study Medicine in Europe If You Are From The USA?

 But how does that work?

 This part will be familiar to you - you’ve already done something similar during your final year in Europe!
-Depending on several factors (such as your specific university, your speciality and more), you may spend a reduced time as a resident.
+Depending on several factors (such as your specific university, your speciality, and more), you may spend less time as a resident.
 After all, your 6th year in university was already an internship, so you might need to do one less in the US.

 For example, pediatric residency is one year of internship and 2 years of residency.
 If you’ve already done your internship in Europe, you might just need to do your 2-year residency in the US.
 However, this is a very complicated topic that depends on several factors, and discussing it in a more general article like this simply isn’t optimal.
 It’s best to contact our student advisors for more particular questions.